silicakes/deluge-extensions/README.md

 - **📸 Screenshot**: Capture the current display as a PNG image; click the camera button or press 's' to save.
 - **📋 Copy Base64**: Copy the current OLED display as a gzipped, base64-encoded string (in a markdown directive) by clicking the copy icon or pressing 'c'.
 - **❓ Keyboard Shortcuts Help**: Quickly view all available keyboard shortcuts by pressing '?' or clicking the help button.
+- **📱 Progressive Web App**: Install DEx directly to your home screen and use it offline.
+UI components work without an internet connection!
+- **🔄 Update Notifications**: When a new version is available, you'll get a notification allowing you to update instantly.

 ## Getting Started 🚀